From the Research of John Thom McKinley Girvan (1920-?)

 And Gloria Girvan Akin (1922-2003)

 - John Girvan, 27 year old wheelwright, millwright, builder, emigrated from Scotland with his brother Thomas Girvan in 1825.
 John settled in the Parish of Clarendon and Thomas went to the Parish of.
 St Ann.
 John bought properties, North Hall, Canoe Valley and Tanarchy, house and land.
+A third brother, William either came John and Thomas or came later.
+We know this because William had a history in Jamaica, through property transactions.

 - Thomas and John were in business together and worked together as wheelwrights and millwrights as well as supervising their properties.
 When Thomas died in St Ann in 1841, John carried on the business.
 He built the St Ann Bay Court House in 1866 and there was evidence that he presented an estimate, as requested, for the repairs of a church in the town.
 He was given a citation of tribute for the Court House building.
 John also had a property in Scotland, “The Manse”.
 This was left in the charge of David Brown Esq.
 It would seem that John kept the property in Scotland in the eventuality of his return.